metisvela/sailtrack-imu/README.md

 # SailTrack IMU
-Repository containing the code of the radio module of the SailTrack system.
+Repository containing the code of the IMU module of the SailTrack system.